Our Services

 Helpful Resources

-Call your OB-GYN promptly for bright red or heavy bleeding, clots or tissue, moderate to severe cramps or one-sided pelvic pain, fever or foul odor, dizziness or fainting, or anytime you feel unsure, and seek emergency care for severe pain or signs of shock.
-Key nuances, warning signs that suggest miscarriage or ectopic pregnancy, and how doctors evaluate this are detailed below.
+However, contact your OB-GYN promptly if you notice bright red or heavy bleeding, clots or tissue, moderate to severe cramping, one-sided pelvic pain, fever, foul odor, dizziness, or fainting.
+Seek emergency care for severe pain or signs of shock, as these can signal miscarriage or ectopic pregnancy.

 Seeing brown discharge during the first trimester of pregnancy can be unsettling.
 Many women immediately worry about miscarriage or other complications.
 The truth is that brown discharge in early pregnancy is common, and in many cases, it is not a sign of anything serious.